MegaShift™ V2.131 Code

 MegaSquirt® and MicroSquirt® controllers are not for sale or use on pollution controlled vehicles.
 Check the laws that apply in your locality to determine if using a MegaSquirt® or MicroSquirt® controller is legal for your application.

-© 2011, 2012 Bruce Bowling and Al Grippo and Lance Gardiner.
+© 2011, 2012 Bruce Bowling and Al Grippo.
 All rights reserved.
 MegaSquirt® and MicroSquirt® are registered trademarks.
 This document is solely for the support of MegaSquirt® boards from Bowling and Grippo.